Macrometacorp/docs/docs/workspaces/remote-desktop-enviroment/index.md

 ---

 Cloud Workspaces extends its capabilities by offering Virtual Desktop Infrastructure (VDI), providing users with remote access to Windows 10 and Linux Ubuntu desktop environments directly through their web browsers.
+The VDI has two types:

+- **Persistent VDI:** With a persistent VDI, your desktop session persists even after exiting the browser, ensuring that every subsequent login resumes from your previous session, preserving work progress and improving productivity and efficiency.
+- **Non-persistent VDI:** Every new login to this type starts a fresh user session.
+This type works best for concise tasks.

 ## Accessing your remote desktop environment